-On August 2nd, the Treasury issued proposed regulations that will drastically change estate planning.
+On August 2, 2016, the U. S. Treasury Department issued proposed regulations that will drastically change estate planning.
 If you have, or anticipate having, a taxable estate, you should visit your estate planner as quickly as possible to determine the possible financial impact.

 For decades, one of the best techniques to transfer wealth between family members and to younger generations has depended on the ability to make transfers of non-control interests at less than the pro-rata value of the interest when considered on a control basis.
 This ability was based upon the definition of Fair Market Value (FMV).
 FMV allows the application of valuation discounts to reflect the value of the interest to an outside, unrelated purchaser.
 These “discounts” make it possible to transfer more interests of an entity without incurring gift tax by considering the real economic value of the interest in the marketplace.